Orland Park Place: Redevelopment

 The mall would be purchased by Hiffman Shaffer Associates in 1998, who planned to redevelop the mall as an open air shopping center.
 The revamped center would have its grand opening in November 1999, with major tenants including Barnes & Noble, DSW Shoe Warehouse, an expanded Sportmart, Bed Bath & Beyond, and Cost Plus.
 Further tenants would open in 2000, including Wickes Furniture, Stein Mart, and Old Navy.
 Montgomery Ward would close in March 2001 after the chain filed for bankruptcy, with Galyan's and Office Depot announced to take over the property in 2002.
 HSA would put the property up for sale in October 2003, and announce a buyer for the property in 2005, though it was not named.

-Gaylan's would be converted to a Dick's Sporting Goods in 2004, following the chain's acquisition.
+Galyan's would be converted to a Dick's Sporting Goods in 2004, following the chain's acquisition.
 Nordstrom Rack would open at the mall in 2008, then owned by Inland Real Estate Corporation.
-2011 would see the opening of both HHGregg on September 15, and Ross on October 8th.
-Office Depot would close on December 12, 2012 in anticipation of a relocation to a smaller store.
+2011 would see the opening of both HHGregg on September 15, and Ross on October 8.
+Office Depot would close on December 12, 2012, in anticipation of a relocation to a smaller store.
 Sports Authority, who had taken over long time tenant Sportmart in 2003, would close amidst bankruptcy in 2016.
-HHGregg would close in 2017, with the space split between an Ashley Furniture HomeStore that opened on July 21, 2018 and a Hobby Lobby which opened on March 4, 2019.
+HHGregg would close in 2017, with the space split between an Ashley Furniture HomeStore that opened on July 21, 2018, and a Hobby Lobby which opened on March 4, 2019.

 Bed Bath & Beyond closed in September 2020, followed by Stein Mart a month later in October.